-In addition to our Interest Groups we have a Monthly Meeting for all members as well as other events and outings that members can sign up for.
+These are the activities that members can attend in addition to our Interest Groups.
 They're a good opportunity to meet people from other groups and to learn about new things.

 Our Monthly Meetings are held during the Autumn and Spring terms plus one meeting in the Summer Term and we encourage our members to attend regularly if they can.
-These meetings are normally held on the third Wednesday of the month in the afternoon, starting from 2pm with coffee/tea when we can meet in person.
+These meetings are held on the third Wednesday of the month in the afternoon, starting from 2pm with coffee/tea.
 For some years the meetings have been held at RALLI HALL, 81 Denmark Villas, Hove, BN3 3TH.
 The hall is disabled accessible, with disabled toilet and a hearing loop.
-Members socialise over coffee and have time to browse the information tables to find out 'what's on' and to sign up for new groups, educational visits etc.
+Before Covid members socialised over coffee and had time to browse the information tables to find out 'what's on' and to sign up for new groups, educational visits etc.

 We have an Educational Visit (outing) each term, again open to all our members, though numbers are usually limited and are allocated on a first come, first served basis.
 The visits are normally to somewhere fairly local or in London.
 In October 2019 we had a private guided tour of De La Warr Pavilion in Bexhill-on-Sea and in March 2020 we had a similar tour of the Old Police Cells at Brighton Town Hall.
-Dates for future visits are posted on this page once arranged (see below) and more information will be issued nearer the time.
+During 2020/21 the Visits unfortunately had to be suspended because of the pandemic, though we plan to restart them in 2022.
+Dates for future visits are posted on this page once arranged.

 Annual General Meeting

 The AGM is held at the November Monthly Meeting.
 We always try to keep the formal part of the AGM as short as possible and to combine it with some kind of entertainment.
 See the Event listing below for details of the entertainment after our forthcoming AGM in November 2021.

 Saturday Study Days